 For travel out of town, buses and taxis are available.
 Bus fare to the beach is $20 round-trip, and taxis are priced by the hour at $35 for up to four people for either a guided tour or transportation to a specific destination.
 Falmouth's location, almost equidistant to both Montego Bay and Ocho Rios, makes most tours offered at those ports available from Falmouth as well.
-In truth, though, it's often difficult to book activities privately in Jamaica, so this is one place in the Caribbean where it's usually to your advantage to take a shore excursion offered by your ship.
 Many of the most popular and adventurous tours are operated by Chukka Caribbean and can only be booked by cruise passengers directly with the cruise lines, as space is pre-sold to ships for their arrival dates.
 Coaches for pre-booked tours pick up passengers inside the Cruise Port, but authorized independent tour operators are also available there to arrange tours on the spot.
-Car rental isn't recommended in Jamaica because of the narrow roads and aggressive drivers.
+Car rental isn't recommended off the main highways in Jamaica because of the narrow roads and aggressive drivers.

 Cruise Travel to Ocho Rios